A poor mountaineer, barely kept his family fed

 - Uncanny Family Resemblance: Jethro's sister Jethrine.
 Not surprising, given that they're twins.

 - Lampshaded in the movie, where the family eventually figures out that someone is at the door when they hear the chimes, but still have no idea that the doorbell ringing is caused by the person at the door.
 (The Chimes themselves are replaced by a generic doorbell sound.)

-They would like to thank you folks for kindly dropping in
+An' they would like to thank you folks for kindly droppin' in

 You're all invited back next week/again to this locality

-For another heapin' helpin' of their hospitality
+To have a heapin' helpin' of their hospitality

 Hillbilly, that is.